stplva/onnx-age-estimation/README.md

 ## Development

-1. Download the pre-trained model from [onnx' GitHub](https://github.com/onnx/models/blob/main/vision/body_analysis/age_gender/models/age_googlenet.onnx).

-2. Install dependencies with `npm i`
+1. Install dependencies with `npm i`

-3. Run the app locally with `npm start`
+2. Run the app locally with `npm start`